pligonstein/pligonstein.github.io/_posts/2024-08-16-Rust-Embedded-Systems.md

 ### **Second Task**

 > Connect the RGB LED to GP0, GP1, and GP2.
 Write a program that increases the LED's intensity with 10% each second.

+For this task we are going to make use of PWM(Pulse Width Modulation) in order to program the LED's intensity.

 ```rust
 #![no_std]